 AP teachers know better than anyone the value of the AP Program to their students’ lives.
 The AP Advocates program creates a cadre of AP teachers to make the case for protecting and expanding AP in their schools and communities.

-- Present leading policymakers with teacher views on the value of AP and the need for strong federal and state policies and funding support to ensure access for all students.
+- Present leading policymakers with teacher views on and solutions for access to opportunity.

-- Collaborate with other AP educators and the College Board government relations team and program staff to develop and strengthen policy recommendations to benefit AP students.
+- Collaborate with other AP Advocates and the College Board's government relations team and program staff in developing policy.

-- Speak about the educational opportunities AP delivers to their students at events and in the media, including writing op-eds and letters to the editor.
+- Serve as local spokespeople for teachers’ ideas and perspectives at events and in the media, including writing op-eds and letters to the editor.

 Program Outreach Highlights

-- Presentations on the benefits of AP, AP credit policies, AP Potential™, and PSAT/ NMSQT® at local city council meetings, the Florida Governor’s Summit on Education, the California Assembly Higher Education Committee, and more.
+- Presentations on the benefits of AP, AP Potential, and PSAT/NMSQT at local city council meetings, the Florida Governors Summit on Education, the California Assembly Higher Education Committee, and more.

-- Hundreds of calls, letters, email campaigns, and one-on-one meetings with local, state, and federal representatives to advance AP in their states.
+- One-on-one meetings with local, state, and federal representatives to advance AP in their states.

-Our goal is to continue expanding this program, seek recommendations for additional members from teachers, and increase the opportunity for AP Advocates to affect policy changes at the state and national levels.
+Our goal is to expand this program to other states, seek recommendations from teachers for additional members, and increase the opportunity for AP Advocates to affect policy changes at the state and national levels.
 If you’re an AP teacher with two or more years of experience, consider becoming an AP Advocate.